Compressed Feature Quality Assessment: Dataset and Baselines: Introduction

-We make the following contributions. \begin{itemize} \item \textbf{Multi-Task Benchmark Dataset:} We construct the first CFQA dataset, consisting of 300 original features and 12,000 compressed features from three vision tasks (classification, segmentation, depth estimation) and four representative codecs (including handcrafted and learned models).
-The dataset enables quantitative analysis of semantic degradation across tasks, bitrates, and codecs. \item \textbf{Truth Semantic Distortion Derivation:} For each compressed feature, we provide task-specific semantic distortion labels (rank change, mIoU drop, RMSE difference) computed by comparing task head outputs using original and compressed features.
-These labels serve as the ground truth for training and evaluating quality metrics. \item \textbf{Existing Metric Evaluation:} We evaluate three representative signal-based metrics(MSE, cosine similarity, and Centered Kernel Alignment (CKA)) and analyze their sensitivity to compression and their correlation with task-specific degradation.
-Our analysis reveals their varying effectiveness, stability, and failure cases, providing critical insights into their applicability for semantic quality prediction. \end{itemize} We hope this work lays the foundation for future CFQA research and bridges the gap between low-level compression and high-level semantic utility.
-By providing a standardized benchmark and analysis pipeline, our work encourages the development of lightweight, generalizable, and task-agnostic quality metrics that support real-world deployment of compressed features.
+To bridge this gap, we take the first step towards a systematic study of CFQA.
+In contrast to previous works that rely on task supervision or task-specific codecs, we treat CFQA as a standalone problem and aim to benchmark its core components: dataset, metrics, and evaluation protocols.
+In summary, we make the following contributions: \begin{itemize} \item \textbf{Benchmark Dataset:} We construct the first comprehensive CFQA dataset, consisting of 300 original features and 12000 compressed features from three vision tasks (image classification (Cls), semantic segmentation (Seg), and depth estimation (Dpt)) and four representative codecs (handcrafted and learning-based).
+The dataset enables quantitative analysis of semantic distortion across tasks, bitrates, and coding methods. \item \textbf{Ground-truth Semantic Distortion:} For each compressed feature, we provide task-specific semantic distortion labels computed by comparing task head outputs using original and compressed features.
+These labels serve as the ground truth for training and evaluating semantic distortion metrics. \item \textbf{Baseline Metric Evaluation:} We evaluate three representative metrics (MSE, cosine similarity, and Centered Kernel Alignment (CKA)) and analyze their sensitivity to feature coding and their ability to measure task-specific semantic distortion.
+Our analysis reveals their varying strengths and limitations, providing insight into their applicability to semantic distortion measurement. \end{itemize} By establishing a standardized benchmark and evaluation framework, this work bridges the gap between low-level compression and high-level semantic utility.
+We hope to catalyze the development of lightweight, generalizable, and task-agnostic CFQA metrics that advance the real-world adoption of feature coding.
+Our dataset and code are publicly available to foster reproducibility and future research.